-Lotetob Eye Drop is a combination of two medicines: Loteprednol and Tobramycin which treat bacterial eye infections.
-Loteprednol is a steroid medicine.
-It blocks the production of certain chemical messengers (prostaglandins) that make the eye red, swollen and itchy.
+Lotetob Eye Drop is a combination of two medicines: Loteprednol etabonate and Tobramycin.
+Loteprednol etabonate is a steroid which blocks the production of certain chemical messengers (prostaglandins) that make the eye red, swollen and itchy.
 Tobramycin is an antibiotic.
-It stops bacterial growth by preventing the synthesis of essential proteins required by bacteria to carry out vital functions.
+It stops bacterial growth in the eye by preventing the synthesis of essential proteins required by bacteria to carry out vital functions.

 Lotetob Eye Drop is unsafe to use during pregnancy.
 There is positive evidence of human fetal risk, but the benefits from use in pregnant women may be acceptable despite the risk, for example in life-threatening situations.
 Please consult your doctor.